 The county is making headway with Crawford Diamond Industrial Park, a 1,814-acre park within 18 miles of I-95, I-10 and Jacksonville for heavy manufacturing, assembly, warehouse and distribution.

-Meanwhile, the Port of Fernandina is planning a container and barge service between Charleston and Jacksonville to reduce truck traffic on congested roads.
+Meanwhile, the Port of Fernandina is planning a container and barge service between Charleston, South Carolina, and Jacksonville to reduce truck traffic on congested roads.